namdlefhtes/calculator/README.md

 2020-12-25

 reworking a bit. added preEquals function to take care of combining first parts of the equation as clicking the equals button and firing equals() was causing issues. should be better.

+2020-12-26

+closer. changed numbers to print above results of equation.
+Problem is numbers are printing multiple times in display now.